George Hardy (trade unionist): 1926 to 1942

 George's father, Charles (also known as "Pop"), was a janitor, and George became one, too.
 Pop Hardy joined Theater Janitors Local 9 of the Building Service Employees International Union (BSEIU) in 1926, and soon became an unpaid organizer for the union.
 Pop Hardy soon was elected president of the local as well as an International Vice President.
 Although the BSEIU was dominated by organized crime at the time, Charles Hardy was generally considered honest and a figurehead who was not part of the mob's inner circle on the board.
 In 1932, George Hardy also joined Local 9, the oldest Building Service Employees International Union local in California.
 The year he joined, he was elected the local's business agent.
-During the San Francisco General Strike of 1934, Hardy helped his father to organize service workers to support the strike, leading to the closure of restaurants, movie theaters, night clubs, and office buildings during the four-day strike.
+During the San Francisco General Strike of 1934, Hardy helped his father to organize service workers to support the strike, leading to the closure of restaurants, movie theatres, night clubs, and office buildings during the four-day strike.

 George Hardy began working as a janitor at the main branch of the San Francisco Public Library in 1935.
 One night, a foreman dropped a match behind a radiator; when Hardy missed it, he was fired.
 Angry at the pettiness and mistreatment, Hardy, his father and other Irish janitors formed a new local for office building janitors, Local 87.
 George Hardy became an organizer for the new union in 1936.
 Hardy worked by day, and by night (often not sleeping for several days) he organized workers into the new union.
 Repeatedly fired for his off-hours union work, Hardy was blacklisted.
 Under future leaders such as Herman Eimers Rex Kennedy, and Robert Parr, members of Local 87 continued to enjoy improved wages, benefits and working conditions.
 These victories were all won with very few strikes.